Everything you need to know about internet security

 With huge improvements in broadband speeds and quality, nearly everyone in Ireland now spends time online.
 However, what can be overlooked is just how vulnerable we are are to viruses, hackers, spyware and phishing.
-We explain the most common security threats and explain how you can protect your connection.

 Your home wireless network

-If you have a w-fi wireless broadband router (and most people do), you should be aware that this part of your home network is probably the most vulnerable part of your internet access set-up.
+If you have a Wi-Fi wireless broadband router (and most people do), you should be aware that this part of your home network is probably the most vulnerable part of your internet access set-up.

 You can easily see why if you click on the wireless network icon on your computer or mobile device.
 There you'll see not just the name of your own wireless network, but that of other networks close to you.

 You may see a ‘lock’ icon next to most of the network signals that have been picked up by your device, which means that other users can’t access these networks.

 Every so often though, you’ll see one that doesn’t.
 This means that the owners of the network have not followed the instructions given to them by their broadband provider to set up a simple WEP (wired equivalent privacy) or a WPA (wireless protected access) security tool.

 This leaves them vulnerable to ‘war drivers’, or mobile hackers who drive around looking for unsecured wireless networks for fun, or professional hackers who are after personal information.

 WPA2 is the latest generation of WPA security and is much more secure than a simple WEP key.